 As compensation for the trading sub-advisory services it provides to the Fund, the Adviser pays the Trading Sub-Adviser a monthly fee.
 The fee paid to the Trading Sub-Adviser by the Adviser is paid from the Adviser's management fee and is not an additional cost to the Fund.
-The Board approved the initial Trading Sub-Advisory Agreement (the "Initial Sub-Advisory Agreement") on October 21, 2021.
-A discussion of the matters considered by the Board in connection with the approval of the Initial Sub-Advisory Agreement is available in the Fund's semi-annual report to shareholders dated August 31, 2022.
+The Sub-Advisory Agreement continues in effect for an initial two year period and will continue in effect for successive twelve-month periods, provided that the Board annually approves the Trading Sub-Advisory Agreement for continuance.